george-labs/george-backend-hiring/docs/assumptions.md

 - if there is no stopword file application should throw an error that file is missing
 - There are not many changes and the file will not be very big in the future
 ## Iteration 3
+- I will add some information to the user for the output with errors when loading file